A rewriting-logic-with-SMT-based formal analysis and parameter synthesis framework for parametric time Petri nets

 \begin{definition}[Relation $\preceq$] Let $U = \phi_u \parallel t_u$ and $V = \phi_v \parallel t_v$ be constrained terms where $t_u$ and $t_v$ are terms of sort \code{State}.
 Moreover, let $\projnow{U}{} = \phi_u'\parallel t_u'$ and $\projnow{V}{}= \phi_v'\parallel t_v'$, where $\ovars{t_u'} \cap \ovars{t_v'} = \emptyset$.
 We define the relation $\preceq$ on constrained terms so that $U\preceq V$ whenever there exists a substitution $\sigma$ such that $t_u' = t_v'\sigma$ and the formula $\exists(\projnow{U}{}) \Rightarrow \exists(\projnow{V}{})\sigma$ is valid. \end{definition}

-The formula $\exists(\projnow{U}{})$ hides the information about all the tick variables as well as the information about the clocks and markings in previous time instants.
-What we obtain is the information about the parameters and the values of the clocks and markings ``now''.
+The formula $\exists(\projnow{U}{})$ uses the existential quantification to \emph{hide} the information about all the tick variables created so far (in the previous time instants).
+We therefore obtain a constraint representing only the information about the parameters and the values of the clocks and markings ``now''.
 Moreover, if $t_u$ and $t_v$ above are both \code{tickOk} states (or both \code{tickNotOk} states), and they represent two symbolic states of the same PITPN, then $t_u'$ and $t_v'$ always match ($\sigma$ being the identity on the variables representing parameters and mapping the corresponding variables created in $\projnow{V}{}$ and $\projnow{U}{}$).

 \begin{theorem}[Soundness and completeness] Let $U$ and $V$ be constrained terms in $\widehat{\rtheorySym}$ representing two symbolic states of the same PITPN.
 Then, $\os U \cs \subseteq \os V \cs$ iff $U \preceq V$. \end{theorem} \begin{proof} Let $\projnow{U}{} = \phi_u'\parallel t_u'$ and $\projnow{V}{}= \phi_v'\parallel t_v'$, where $\ovars{t_u'} \cap \ovars{t_v'} = \emptyset$.
 Let $X_u = \ovars{\phi_u'} \setminus \ovars{t_u'}$ and $X_v = \ovars{\phi_v'} \setminus \ovars{t_v'}$.
 By construction, $t_u', t_v' \in T_{\Sigma \setminus \Sigma_0}(X_0)$, $\exists(\projnow{U}{}) = (\exists X_u) \phi_u'$, and $\exists(\projnow{V}{}) = (\exists X_v) \phi_v'$.
 It suffices to show $\os \projnow{U}{} \cs \subseteq \os \projnow{V}{} \cs$ iff $U \preceq V$.